 Adults should not consume more than 1,100 micrograms of iodine per day.
 Getting more than this, either through food or from dietary supplements, may cause nausea, vomiting, diarrhea and a burning sensation in your throat or stomach.
 It may also cause goiter and increase your risk of thyroid cancer.
 Taking potassium iodide may cause salivary gland inflammation, rashes, digestive problems and sore gums.
 Some people may experience allergic reaction symptoms, such as facial swelling, trouble breathing, joint pain and fever.

 The best way to ensure that you reach your daily requirement of iodine is to eat a varied diet, according to the Linus Pauling Institute.
-Supplementing with iodine isn't recommended, though pregnant and nursing women should speak to their doctor about taking additional iodine if they are concerned their diet doesn't provide enough.
+Supplementing with iodine isn't recommended, though if you're pregnant or nursing, speak to your doctor about taking additional iodine if you're concerned your diet doesn't provide enough.
 If you've been instructed to take potassium iodide following radiation exposure, take only the recommended dosage for the length of time advised by health officials.